fabulous-dev/Fabulous/docs/content/en/v2/getting-started/_index.md

     { Count: int }
 ```

-The `Msg` discriminated union lets you define all events that will change the current application state.
+The `Msg` discriminated union lets you define all events that will change the application state.

 ```fs
 type Msg =